Maidenhead Borough Police

 Maidenhead Borough Police was the police force responsible for policing the borough of Maidenhead in Berkshire, England until 1889.

-It had been established in 1836 as a result of the Municipal Corporations Act of 1835.
+It had been established in 1836 as a result of the Municipal Corporations Act 1835.
 Maidenhead Borough Police was amalgamated into Berkshire Constabulary on 1 April 1889, as a result of the Local Government Act 1888.

 Maidenhead is today policed by the successor to Berkshireshire Constabulary, Thames Valley Police.